-For both, the hackathon gives the experience of intensely working with people from different backgrounds as part of an interdisciplinary team, as, during the hackathon, each group will develop a digital humanities research project from start to finish.
-Working together, they will formulate research questions with respect to particular data sets, develop and apply methods and tools to answer them, and present the work at the end of the hackathon.
+For both, the hackathon gives the experience of intensely working with people from different backgrounds as part of an interdisciplinary team, as, during the hackathon, each group develops a digital humanities research project from start to finish.
+Working together, they formulate research questions with respect to particular data sets, develop and apply methods and tools to answer them, and present the work at the end of the hackathon.
 For information on what the hackathon was like in previous years, see #DHH19, #DHH18, #DHH17, #DHH16 and #DHH15.

 3–6 ECTS credits may be gained from participating in the hackathon for students in University of Helsinki and other universities.

 This year, the hackathon groups organized around the following seven themes, each of which has now been linked to the final output report written by the group (for the initial background presentations on the themes, see here).

 - Finnic oral poetry – exploring themes, characters and formulas in a highly varying corpus of oral folklore

 - Citizen initiatives, Twitter and journalism – studying modern-day interaction between digital newsmedia journalism and Twitter.

 - Space Wars: The location of reporting the Great War in France, Austria and Finland – investigating the places dominating news reporting during the Great War between 1914 and 1918